baohuy251210/LambertJavaProjects/README.md

 ## Welcome to my Java library!!
 ---------------
+### MultipleExpressionsEquationSolver is up.
+UPD(12/3/17).

+See in the folders.
+It's 2:40AM and I am exhausted to put code on here
 ### Simple Equation Solver with 2 numbers only.
 UPD(11/30/17).

 This is an Applet program.
 Create a new Project, create a new .java file in your project (not the main java file), paste the code in and